 How Much Firewood is in a Rick?

 Another common firewood measurement term is a rick.
-The problem with this term is it gives no hints to how it relates to a full cord.
+The problem with this term is it gives no hints as to how it relates to a full cord.
 The truth is when people use the term “rick,” they mean the same thing as a face cord, which is why we prefer to use that term instead.

 How Much Firewood Is in a Bundle?